 Payments may be made by wire transfer, Visa, Mastercard or Discovery credit cards.
 You will receive instructions to submit payment once you have been accepted into the course.

-Global Health 573 (also known as Conjoint 553) Clinical Management of HIV is available to eligible graduate students enrolled at the University of Washington in two formats:
+Global Health 573 Clinical Management of HIV is available to eligible graduate students enrolled at the University of Washington in two formats:

-The 3-credit, in-person course meets Wednesday mornings at 8am-10am at the Health Sciences Building at University of Washington Medical Campus.
+The 3-credit, in-person course meets Tuesday mornings at 8:30am-10:20am at the Health Sciences Building at University of Washington Medical Campus.
 Student in the 3-credit course receive a numerical grade.

 The 2-credit online course is available to students across the WWAMI region as well as other eligible students who are unable to participate in-person.
 The 2-credit course is "credit/no credit".
 An add code is required for GH 573 C and can be obtained by emailing firstname.lastname@example.org.
 Approval of the instructor and add code is required if you are a Seattle-based student who wishes to take this 2-credit distance course.